Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may have either a Biliopancreatic Diversion (BPD) or a Biliopancreatic Diversion with Duodenal Switch (BPD/DS).
-With these two procedures, a portion of the stomach is removed.
-The intestine is cut and the last section of the intestine is reattached to the remaining stomach.
 Only a very short length of intestine is left that can absorb food.
 As a result, most of the food that is eaten is expelled as waste and not absorbed as energy.
+This can lead to nutritional deficiencies.